juanmanuel0963/golang_aws_terraform_jenkins/README.md

 - contacts insert
 - contacts update by contact id

-## GRPC Golang microservices
+## gRPC Golang microservices
-Some API services are integrated to AWS EventBridge rules which fire GRPC functions running in a EC2 instance (client).
+Some API services are integrated to AWS EventBridge rules which fire gRPC functions running in a EC2 instance (client).
-Once the client is invoked then it calls the corresponding GRPC function running in the EC2 server instance.
+Once the client is invoked then it calls the corresponding gRPC function running in the EC2 server instance.
 The microservices can perform this operations:

 - usermgmt no persistence